huangsam/ultimate-python/CONTRIBUTING.md

 ## Python modules

-Standalone modules are lessons which act as building blocks that help newcomers and professionals develop an intuition for core Python.
-The modules tend to avoid physical I/O operations as they may be run in a constrained / restricted resource such as a browser.
+Every Python modules is a lesson which helps developers build their own intuition for core Python.
+The modules tend to avoid physical I/O operations as they may be run in a constrained or restricted resource like a web browser.

 ### Standard block